rdentato/tst/tutorial/tutorial.md

     }
   }
 ```
-The `testif` function is also the basis for create tags.
+The `testif` function is also the basis for handling tags.
 Say you have a set of
 tests that are very expensive to run (e.g. too slow) and you want to be able to
-exclude them.
-For this you can create up to eight tags per run and switch them
+exclude them for certain runs.
+For this you can create up to eight tags per
-on/off.
+run and switch them on/off.

+You specify the tags you want to use (up to eight) as additional parameter
-To check if a *tag* is enabled, you use the `tsttag()` function:
+to the `tstrun()` function and check them with the `tsttag()` function:

 ```C
 tstrun("Do a bunch of tests",TestDB, DeepTest, SimpleRun)